 All of this would seemingly fit perfectly with the cult of power which loves stories of humans being deified by contact with the divine realm and made superhuman.
 But rather than becoming a superhero, something else happened to St Paul after his journey to Paradise: he was given what he called a "thorn in the flesh."
 And while we don’t know what this thorn was we know that is caused Paul great suffering, so much so that he asked the Lord three times to take it away from him.
 Rather than taking it from him, though, Christ told the apostle, “My grace is sufficient for you; my strength is made perfect in weakness.”

 This word from Christ detonated in Paul’s mind, destroying whatever vestiges of the cult of power might still have remained.
 For this word was the Word of the Cross.
-Not an abstract, ivory-tower concept about the Cross, but rather the Cross real, present, and potent as Paul’s own crucifixion with and in Christ.
+Not an abstract, ivory-tower concept or theory about the Cross, but rather the Cross real, present, and potent as Paul’s own crucifixion with and in Christ.
 And it was only in this crucifixion and self-offering - in apparent weakness - that the Apostle could find salvation.

 The cult of power was reckoned as impotent by St Paul because he had himself seen, once on the road to Damascus and again in Paradise, the One who “was crucified in weakness, yet He lives by the power of God.”
 And having seen Him the apostle could not only preach to the Corinthians the word of the Cross, he could himself be crucified in weakness before them.